ita-social-projects/Home/home-dev/README.md

 **How to launch**

 After successful building you can launch the project in Docker.
-For that purpose just type `docker-compose pull && docker-compose up` command in `home-dev/launch` package.
+For that purpose just type `docker-compose up` command in `home-dev/launch` package.
 After that you will have data-migration container for filling database and running application container.